near/docs/docs/1.concepts/abstraction/chain-signatures.md

 <details>
 <summary> What is an MPC Service? </summary>

-MPC (multi-party computation) allows independent nodes to jointly sign a message while not reveling secrets to each-other.
-In practice, this means that each node creates a signature-share, which can be aggregated to sign a message, thus **no single node** can **sign by itself**.
+MPC (multi-party computation) allows independent actors to do shared computations on private information, without revealing secrets to each-other.

-This means you can safely let the MPC network take care of your cross-chain keys, which will allow its nodes to sign requests in your behalf, but no single node will ever be able to access your accounts.
+NEAR uses its own MPC service to safely sign transactions for other chains on behalf of the user.
+In practice, **no single node** on the MPC can **sign by itself** since they do **not hold the user's keys**.
+Instead, nodes create signature-shares which are aggregated through multiple rounds to jointly sign the payload.

-NEAR uses a modified version of MPC that allows for nodes to join and leave, without needing to re-derive a master key.
+Generally, MPC signing services work by sharing a master key, which needs to be re-created each time a node joins or leaves.
+NEAR's MPC service allows for nodes to safely join and leave, without needing to re-derive a master key.

 If you want to learn more about how MPC works, we recommend to [**check this article**](https://www.zellic.io/blog/mpc-from-scratch/)